Lofexidine: Comparison to clonidine

 Lofexidine is structurally analogous to clonidine, another α_{2} adrenergic receptor agonist used for treatment of opioid withdrawal symptoms.
 A comparison of the two structures is shown at right.
 Both contain an imidazoline ring and a 2,6-dichlorinated phenyl ring.
 The differences in structure are shown in red, while the similarities are in black.
-In addition to the structural differences, administration of lofexidine to people who abuse opioids has been shown to be more effective for a longer duration, with fewer withdrawal symptoms than clonidine even after one day.
+In addition to the structural differences, administration of lofexidine to people with opioid use disorder has been shown to be more effective for a longer duration, with fewer withdrawal symptoms than clonidine even after one day.
 However, clonidine is often preferred as it is substantially cheaper than lofexidine when purchased with a private (non-NHS) prescription.
 This factor is exacerbated by the considerable number of and quantities of medications prescribed to alleviate the constellation of withdrawal signs and symptoms.
 Additionally, clonidine has been shown to significantly lower blood pressure.
 Therefore, although similar to lofexidine, clonidine is most frequently prescribed to treat high blood pressure.